Judge’s order limits government contact with social media operators, raises disinformation questions

 “As the U.S. gears up for the biggest election year the internet age has seen, we should be finding methods to better coordinate between governments and social media companies to increase the integrity of election news and information,” said Nora Benavidez, senior counsel of the digital rights advocacy group Free Press.

-Social media companies routinely take down posts that violate their own standards, but they are rarely compelled to do so by the government in the U.S.
+Social media companies routinely take down posts that violate their own standards, but they are rarely compelled to do so by the U.S. government.

 Meta restricted access to 27 items that it thought violated laws in the U.S. during the first six months of 2020, most of them involving price-gouging allegations, according to its transparency report.
 But it reported no U.S.-specific content restrictions during 2021 or the first six months of 2022, the most recent data available.